Ocasio-Cortez says she's a 'proud' Democrat, even though she won't pay party 'dues'

 She argues her actions are aimed at improving the party by lessening the influence of big corporations and lobbyists and giving other upstart candidates a real shot.

-In her latest move to challenge the Democratic Party establishment, Ocasio-Cortez on Saturday launched a new PAC to raise money for insurgent candidates and took a swipe at the DCCC in doing so.
+In her latest move to challenge the Democratic Party establishment, Ocasio-Cortez on Saturday launched a new PAC to raise money for political newcomers and took a swipe at the DCCC in doing so.

 “When progressive, working-class candidates look at running for office, organizations like the DCCC dissuade them," the announcement said.
 "We need voices that will lift up those candidates, not shoot them down.
 That's why we're founding the Courage to Change PAC."